dribnet/purvs/README.md

 # PART 4
+## RGB grid (v5)
+I've been adapting Tom's grid code in stages to help me understand how things work and I think I'm getting there.
+I'm heading back to my blend modes idea in the hope of making some interesting visuals that have more meaning than my abstractions in ps3.
+I'm thinking of even doing a pixel colour representation of a digital screen where the closest zoom shows this RGB configuration.
+I want to try something with noise animation too once I'm confident with this code.
+.
+.
 ## Gotta go BACK in TIME (v4)
 Trying to copy/paste Tom's new code is just confusing me more so I'm going back to basics.
 Just a transfer commit.